DATAMIND-UK/.github/profile/README.md

 ![plot](../img/DATAMIND_logo.jpg)

 Welcome to DATAMIND, UK's Health Data Research Hub for Mental Health.
-DATAMIND works to make best use the UK's rich mental health data and enable coordinated research.
+DATAMIND works to make best use of UK's rich mental health data and enable coordinated research.
 Detailled information about DATAMIND is available at [www.datamind.org.uk](www.datamind.org.uk).

 If you have content you feel is relevant to our mission, please contact us at [datamind@swansea.ac.uk](mailto:datamind@swansea.ac.uk).